Zakuro98/EXP-Simulator/README.md

 # EXP-Simulator
-an incremental about leveling up (still in development right now, this is sort of an alpha version)
+an incremental about leveling up
+(still very much in development right now, this is sort of an alpha version)